leodeslf/leaf/summs/ux/dont_make_me_think.md

 It may seem too small to *prove* anything and won't uncover *all of the problems*.
 But it's not true, and here's why:

 - **The purpose of this kind of testing isn't to _prove_ anything**: the process isn't rigorous at all, it's not intended to serve great amounts of quantitative data to be analyzed and used to prove things.
 It's made to learn about usability problems by literally watching them occur, and immediately act in consequence.
-- **You don't need to find all of the problems**: the truth is that you'll never find all of the problems, and even by doing it, the fact is *you can find more problems in half a day than you can fix in a month*.
+- **We don't need to find all of the problems**: the truth is that you'll never find all of the problems, and even by doing it, the fact is *you can find more problems in half a day than you can fix in a month*.

 #### How do you choose the participants?